Categories

 Steve shares his story of being diagnosed with Stage 4 colorectal cancer

-Steve, a 51-year-old resident of Ontario, Canada, was diagnosed with Stage 4 colorectal cancer 3 years ago, and he shares his story with us.
+Steve, a 51-year-old resident of Ontario, Canada, was diagnosed with Stage 4 colorectal cancer 3 years ago.

 Instead of succumbing to his initial anger and bitterness, Steve chose to fight.
 He decided that he didn’t want to be remembered as “the angry guy”—and the realization that if he didn’t fight, his cancer would take him away from his family, was all the motivation he needed to do so.
 He was also determined to model resiliency for his family, especially his sons.

 Steve’s cancer journey was far from easy.
-For one, he had to endure significant side effects from the panitumumab, including unsightly bleeding rashes that covered almost his entire body.
-But he continued to fight so he could stay with his family.
+For one, he had to endure significant side effects, including unsightly bleeding rashes that covered almost his entire body.
 Moreover, he also discovered that he could “fight cancer in the streets” and help other cancer patients, too, and so he got involved with fundraising campaigns for his local hospital foundation and regional cancer center.
 He also started serving as a volunteer cancer coach at CCRAN, the Colorectal Cancer Resource and Action Network.

 After 3 years of chemotherapy and a liver transplant, at his last checkup, Steve’s doctors were unable to find any evidence of his cancer.